A program for thriving at Duke

 You take a seminar in the fall or spring of your first year.
-We’re offering first-year seminars (89S) in both the fall and spring semesters.
+We’re offering first-year seminars (89S) and a more limited number of Writing 101 seminars in both the fall and spring semesters.
 Enrollment for these is open—sign up for the one you want.

 BIOLOGY 89S / ETHICS 89S (EI, NS)

 Fear, love, anger, pride, regret, envy – the emotions seem to play a big role in our lives, as well as in the lives of certain other animal species.
 But what are the emotions?
 Are they guides to behavior?
 Are they judgments, or perhaps biases of judgment?
 Are they motivations?
 Or maybe they are epiphenomenal – mere side effects of other mental processes, essentially irrelevant to proper mental function.
 The course explores what the emotions are, what they are for, and how they evolved.
 We begin with readings of some classic treatments of behavior and emotion in certain animal species, including gulls and chimpanzees.
 We then consider emotions in humans, reading selections from important works in psychology, neurobiology, and ethics.
 The central issue in the last part of the course will be the role of the emotions in human judgment, especially moral judgment.